MEET THE NEED

 Are You Ready to Help Children and Families in Your Community?

 The National Diaper Bank Network (NDBN) is here to help you assess the need in your community.
-Equally important, we are here to help you determine how to gage the level of support for such efforts in your community.
+Equally important, we are here to help you determine how to gauge the level of support for such efforts in your community.
 Our goal is to help create sustainable diaper bank programs.

 If your goal is to establish a NDBN member diaper bank or pantry, you’ll want to consider NDBN service areas and benchmarks.